 Healthcare

-Another industry the UAE has put a large focus on is healthcare.
-Major investments in the advancement and development of this sector has seen a huge demand for professionals in this sector.
-In Dubai alone, a free zone (Dubai Healthcare City) has been created dedicated to healthcare development, and is currently home to 10 hospitals and 168 clinical facilities.
+Another industry the UAE has focused on is healthcare.
+Major investments in the advancement and development of this sector have seen a huge demand for professionals.
+In Dubai alone, a free zone (Dubai Healthcare City) has been created dedicated to healthcare development and is currently home to 10 hospitals and 168 clinical facilities.

 Opportunities are available in this sector for healthcare professionals, researchers, and administration.